 Each question will begin with Q and a number.
 For example, Q1: What is your biggest ongoing issue as a student media editor? #EditorTherapy

 Answers should begin with A and the same number.
 For example, A1: My biggest issue is getting staffers to meet deadlines. #EditorTherapy

-We will sometimes have guests advisers and student editors join us and questions may be directed at their expertise, but I want the chat to focus on you and topics of your choosing.
+We will sometimes have guest advisers and student editors join us and questions may be directed at their expertise, but I want the chat to focus on you and topics of your choosing.

 If you have more questions about Twitter chats, my post on 10 Tips for Participating in Dizzying Twitter Chats can help.

 How do you participate?

 Your participation in Editor Therapy is critical.
 The chat cannot work without you, but I will continue hosting it as long as you show up.

 Participating in Editor Therapy chat is as easy as logging onto Twitter at 9 p.m.
 CST Wednesdays and using the #EditorTherapy hashtag to join the conversation.